brushed metal background

 • Non-U.S. institutions are not eligible to receive cash prize funding.

-• Teams should strive to include a diverse range of academic disciplines, including but not limited to:
+• Teams should strive to include students from a diverse range of academic disciplines, including but not limited to:

 • Engineering